 Areas I can help

 Hiring (strategy, process).
 Why should anyone want to work for your company?
 I can help you work out your strategy for getting the best talent you can in the door.
-Some companies distinguish themselves by work culture, some by the problem space they are in, or the ability to work on open source.
-Some companies do it based on the freedoms they give their employees.
-Engineers are in demand, and that means you have to have a good strategy to get the most talented people to join your company and stay there.
+Some companies distinguish themselves by their work culture.
+Other companies attract candidates by the problem space they are in.
+Others may offer their employees freedoms, such as working on open source, or short work weeks.
+To hire in this competitive environment, you need a good hiring strategy.
+And you need a good retention strategy.
 Your hiring process also needs to be competitive.
-The time you take to move candidates through your hiring pipeline is often what decides whether or not you get that candidate to become an employee.
-And improving the candidate experience can allow you to bring in people who wouldn’t otherwise consider you.
-I can help you improve the hiring funnel, so that each stage hiring increases the chance you’ll bring the right people into your company.
+The time you take to move candidates through your hiring pipeline can decide whether that candidate becomes an employee.
+I can help you improve your candidate experience and hiring funnel.
+You can see examples of some of the things I recommend here.

 Distributed work.
-I have eight years of experience in distributed organizations, and decades of experience in colocated organizations.
-I can help you navigate setting up the right practices to ensure your distributed organization is effective.
+I have nine years of experience in distributed organizations.
+And I have decades of experience in colocated organizations.
+I can help you navigate how to manage remote work.

 Early stage scaling.
-For companies that are just beginning to grow their engineering organization, they are often tempted to hire an engineering leader pretty early.
-I can help you delay the need for hiring a VP of Engineering, by supporting someone less experienced.
-At the early phase of your company, you don’t actually need that much structure.
+Companies that are beginning to grow are often tempted to hire an engineering leader early.
+I can help you navigate your organizations’ needs so you can hire the skills you need at the right time.

 Servicification.
-I was a leader in New Relic’s servicification effort, and have the scars to prove it.
-I can help make sure your engineering team is set up to scale over time, and can make these efforts much less problematic.
+I was a leader in New Relic’s servicification effort.
+Moving to services can stall an engineering organization for years.
+I can make these efforts much less problematic.

 This blog’s code is open sourced on GitHub thanks to Atte Juvonen and others before him.
 Feel free to submit corrections or use the code to create your own blog (but do not host my content elsewhere).